Moonshine Movies, copyright scammers

 Mike Hill is dedicated to the world of image and he worked perfectly aware of the restrictions of his license.
-This evidenced that this was not an oversight but the theft had been purposely commited.
+This evidenced that this was not an oversight but the theft had been purposely committed.

 Quickly, I went to a notary to certify all uses of copyright theft that Mike Hill had done with his company Moonshine: